 - Traffic Safety Kids Page – includes games and activities for children, as well as links and resources for older children and adults

-- National Safety Council School Bus Safety Tips
+- National Safety Council’s Tips for a Safe School Bus Ride

 - Occupational Safety & Health Administration (OSHA): Motor Vehicle Safety (occupational transportation incident data)